dapr/dapr/docs/development/dapr-metrics.md

 Ingress metrics are tagged with `process_status` and `status`; egress metrics are tagged with `success`.
 Both carry `app_id`, `component`, `namespace` and `topic`.

+`dapr_component_pubsub_ingress_in_flight` is a gauge rather than a counter, and carries only the four common tags.
+It is bounded by the component's `concurrency` setting, so a value sitting at that setting means the subscription is saturated, not how much work is queued behind it.

 ### Bindings metrics